Romeo + Juliet: Critical response

-Review aggregator Rotten Tomatoes reported 74% of 70 critics gave a positive review, with an average rating of 6.8/10.
+Review aggregator Rotten Tomatoes reported 75% of 71 critics gave a positive review.
 The site's critics consensus reads, "Baz Luhrmann's visual aesthetic is as divisive as it is fresh and inventive."
 Metacritic gives the film a weighted average score of 60 out of 100 based on 20 critics, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 James Berardinelli gave the film three out of four stars and wrote, "Ultimately, no matter how many innovative and unconventional flourishes it applies, the success of any adaptation of a Shakespeare play is determined by two factors: the competence of the director and the ability of the main cast members.
 Luhrmann, Danes, and DiCaprio place this Romeo and Juliet in capable hands."

 Conversely, Roger Ebert gave the film a mixed review of only two stars out of four, saying, "I've seen King Lear as a samurai drama and Macbeth as a Mafia story, and two different Romeo and Juliets about ethnic difficulties in Manhattan (West Side Story and China Girl), but I have never seen anything remotely approaching the mess that the new punk version of Romeo & Juliet makes of Shakespeare's tragedy."

 Some reviewers significantly revised their opinions of the film as time passed.
 For example, Stephanie Zacharek went from describing it as "destined for the trash heap of Shakespeare adaptations" in her original review in Salon, to writing "I Panned Romeo + Juliet in 1996.
-Now I Think It’s One of the Best Shakespeare Adaptations" when revisiting the movie in her 25-year retrospective review for Time magazine.
+Now I Think It's One of the Best Shakespeare Adaptations" when revisiting the movie in her 25-year retrospective review for Time magazine.